 Penalties for academic misconduct

 If it appears that there is an irregularity in work you have submitted for assessment you will be asked for an explanation.
-You may receive an email advising you of this, asking you to attend a meeting with your unit convenor or teacher in the presence of an observer.
+You may receive an email advising you of this, asking you to attend a meeting with your unit convenor, course coordinator or teacher in the presence of an observer or student advocate.
 Following this, an investigation may be conducted and a report written.
-You have the right to support through Swinburne Student Life advocacy and you may appeal the decision.
+You have the right to support through Swinburne Student Life advocacy and you may request a review of the decision.

 The outcomes of the investigation can include one or more of the following: